Packy and Marlon

 Packy & Marlon is an educational platform video game developed by WaveQuest and published by Raya Systems for the Super Nintendo Entertainment System.
-It was designed to improve self-care behavior in children with Diabetes mellitus type 1.
+It was designed to improve self-care behavior in children with type 1 diabetes.
 The game achieved some success with treatment groups.
 It is a part of educational video game series from Raya that includes Captain Novolin, Rex Ronan: Experimental Surgeon and Bronkie the Bronchiasaurus.

+In 1998, the game was released for personal computers by Kidz Health Software.

 Gameplay

 A gang of rats has invaded Camp Wa-kee, and stolen the food and medical supplies, hiding them in different areas of the Camp.
 As such, Packy and Marlon, two diabetic elephants, are tasked with retrieving the stolen goods and clearing out the malicious rodents, while also remembering to take their insulin and check their blood glucose.

 At the end of the game they face the evil bosses Veets and Yebur of the Lunch Room Crew.